Scille/parsec-cloud/docs/rfcs/1018-server-stored-device-keys.md

 }
 ```

+> [!NOTE]
-> Note: Option A is probably the best option anyway, since it requires less
+> Option A is probably the best option anyway, since it requires less
 > changes and we can limit the ugly part dealing with legacy to the deserialization
 > code (i.e. once deserialized, the in-memory `LocalDevice` would be similar to
 > `DeviceLocalBundle`).